Lucas3oo/cloudformation-gradle-plugin/README.md

 # cloudformation-gradle-plugin
 Gradle plugin for create/update and delete AWS Cloudformation stacks.
 The parameters for the Cloudformation template can be managed per environment and kept in for instance Java properties files.
+Values in the Java properties files will be "interpolated" according to Groovy's evaluation.
+That is, properties can reference other properties and Groovy/Java functions.

 ## Usage